-Theorem 4.11 ([5] Theorem 5.3).
+Theorem 4.11 ([7] Theorem 5.3).
 If $\Delta$ is a simplicial tree (forest) and $\alpha(\Delta) = r$ , then $\Delta$ has r independent facets, and therefore $\alpha(\Delta) = \beta(\Delta) = r$ .

 If $\Delta$ is a bipartite graph (not necessarily a tree), then the statement of Theorem 4.11 still holds.
-Moreover, facet ideals of bipartite graphs have and Cohen-Macaulay Rees rings [8].
+Moreover, facet ideals of bipartite graphs have and Cohen-Macaulay Rees rings [10].
 These facts lead us to consider the question: "Is there a higher-dimensional generalization of a bipartite graph?"

 The most promising approach so far has been to consider a facet complex "multipartite" if it has no minimal cycles of odd length.
-Computational evidence has shown that Theorem 4.11 probably holds for such complexes.
-Using Lemmas 2.14 and 2.15 and Corollary 3.8, we have developed an algorithm that detects minimal cycles in a given complex.
+Computational evidence has shown that Theorem 4.11 probably holds for such facet complexes.
+Using Corollaries 2.15 and 3.8 and Lemma 2.16, we have developed an algorithm that detects minimal cycles in a given facet complex.
 Details of this work will be given in the full paper.